siwapp/siwapp-sf3/README.md

 ### Interface language

 To have the siwapp interface in another language you will need the php intl extension installed.
-Then visit your profile page and change your locale and then log out.
-When you log in again the interface language should be switched.
+Then visit your profile page, change your locale and then log out.
+When you log back in the interface language should be switched.
-Siwapp is translated only to Spanish for now, feel free to contribute more!
+Siwapp is translated only to Spanish for now, feel free to contribute more translations!